DashMoney/DashPayRentals-Frontend/README.md

 _Frontend Name is what will appear in the top of page navigation bar._

-_Merchant Identity can be found in your Account Login page under the Identity Controls_
+\_Merchant Identity can be found on your Account Login page

 _BKGD is 'Background' which can be dark or primary_